malli2017/location-service-workshop/aws/README.md

  6. On the command line, execute: `aws configure` and configure the credentials of the account with the credentials of ansible-all (which has AmazonEC2FullAccess rights), set region to *us-west-2* and output format to json.
+ 7  Disable host key checking by `export ANSIBLE_HOST_KEY_CHECKING=False`
- 7. Automatically create and start nodes in Amazon EC2 for each group using Ansible using the commands below.
+ 8. Automatically create and start nodes in Amazon EC2 for each group using Ansible using the commands below.
     Open provistion-workshop and comment the groups you don't want to create:

     ```bash